 An apprenticeship is a real job with training.
 Individuals earn while they learn, gaining valuable skills, knowledge and behaviours in a specific job role.
 Businesses in all industry sectors in England can recruit apprentices and depending on the level and job role, apprenticeships can take from 12 months to 5 years.

 Dynamic Training will work closely with you to ensure that the apprenticeship you offer is the most appropriate for the individual’s job role.

 Most of the training is on-the-job, working with a mentor in the workplace to learn job specific skills.
 Dynamic Training will support apprentices through the completion of the apprenticeship by assignation of a qualified tutor/assessor/skills coach who will evaluate the apprentice, using observation, assessment of work based performance, production of evidence via an e-portfolio (onefile), witness testimony, questioning and competence against the relevant standards.

 Off-the-job training may be delivered in the workplace, or in premises away from the working environment.
 On completion of the apprenticeship the apprentice must be able to perform tasks confidently and completely to the framework or standard set by the industry.

 Historically, apprenticeship programmes have been delivered against an apprenticeship framework, a definition of requirements used by training providers, colleges and employers to ensure that programmes are measured consistently and to an agreed set of specifications.

 To ensure modern apprenticeship programmes are robust and meet the needs of employers, industry sectors and the professions within them, apprenticeship frameworks are gradually being replaced by standards.
 Standards are being developed by groups of employers, thereby putting industry in control and giving them a high degree of freedom to develop more relevant standards and assessment approaches for their apprentices.

 Apprenticeships can be applied for by Individuals over the age of 16, living in England and not in full time education.
-Employers can offer apprenticeships to new entrants or use them to grow talent from amongst current employees.
+Employers can offer apprenticeships to new entrants or use them to grow talent from among current employees.